-Sv llabus Approved l: Date:
+Syllabus Approved: Date :

-SAASS 627: Air Power in the Age of Total War

-Course Description: This course examines the historical development of air power and strategy in the crucible of the two World Wars.
+SAASS 627: Air Power in the Age of Total War Course Description: This history course examines the development of air power and strategy in the crucible of the two World Wars.
 SAASS 627 explores a number of issues dealing with airpower development and employment during that period.
 The course is organized around a series of core books, selected for their impact upon airpower's theoretical development, their contribution to our understanding of airpower's influence on events, or because they raise issues worthy of discussion and examination.
 The topic is vast, and this short course cannot claim to be all-encompassing.
 Many interesting and relevant topics-the air war on the Eastern Front, airpower's vital role in winning the Battle of the Atlantic, and Allied tacair in Western Europe, for example-are not covered.
-The course does attempt to look at diverse topics (strategic bombing, air defense, tactical aviation, naval aviation, economics and air warfare, morality) as they developed in several major airpower nations.
+The course does attempt to look at diverse topics (strategic bombing, air defense, tactical aviation, naval aviation, airmobility, economics and air warfare) as they developed in several major airpower nations.
 The course progresses from early experience, through the golden age of airpower theory (some of which you have already studied in SAASS 600), to the hard school of the Second World War.
 Three short chapters from John Andreas Olsen's edited anthology A History of Air Warfare, covering World War I and World War II in Europe and the Pacific, will provide background, and that book can serve as a reference for the remainder of your SAASS studies.

-Although our focus in the course is on the past, the takeaways point to the future.
+The course culminates with a historical staff ride to the Mediterranean, during which you will examine historical campaigns ranging from ancient times through the 1940-41 World War II fighting in Greece and Crete.
+Although our focus in the course is on the past, the implications point to the future.
 Your predecessors grappled with many of the same issues we confront today.
 How well did they do?
 What can we learn from their mistakes, and their successes?
 What will future historians say of us?
+Faculty: